 Mr Coker is survived by older brother Roy, three children - Marj, Ian and Judy - seven grandchildren and seven great-grandchildren.

-- written by his great nephew Warren Nunn based on information from the family.
+- written by his great nephew Warren Nunn with the help of his family.

 Comments powered by CComment